 The Obesity Code Diet Rules

 To follow The Obesity Code diet properly, the author claims its users have to start eating like their ancestors.
-This is no easy task though.
+It’s no easy task, though.

-First, all snacks must be eliminated.
-Additionally, food can only be consumed during specific times of the day.
+First, all snacks are eliminated, and food is only for consummation during specific times of the day.

 Scroll below for one of the best products we’ve seen over the last year.